BIRMINGHAM BIG ART PROJECT

 12 October 2016 – 11 January 2017, 6 – 7.30pm

 Lecture Theatre, 5 Cardigan Street, Birmingham, B4 7BD

-Birmingham Big Art Foundation in partnership with Birmingham City University invite you to a series of keynote lectures by the five shortlisted artists in the lead up to the selection of the winning commission.
+Birmingham Big Art Foundation in partnership with Birmingham City University hosted a series of keynote lectures by the five shortlisted artists leading up to the selection of the winning commission.

-Each of the artists will present their vision for the Birmingham Big Art Project in relation to the important ideas and processes involved in their practice and making work in the public realm.
+Each of the artists presented their vision for the Birmingham Big Art Project in relation to the important ideas and processes involved in their practice and making work in the public realm.

-We are calling on you, the publics of Birmingham, to join in the conversation.
-What will make a difference to our city, what reflects Birmingham as an exciting and challenging environment for people to live and work in, which do you feel a connection to, and why?
+The public of Birmingham joined in the conversation, responding to questions such as what will make a difference to our city, what reflects Birmingham as an exciting and challenging environment for people to live and work in, which do you feel a connection to, and why?